Skip to main content

 Operating costs

-As the owner of your mission control or satellites, you are responsible for their operating costs.
+As the owner of your mission control, satellites and orbiters, you are responsible for their operating costs.

 To ensure that your infrastructure usage is covered, you must maintain a minimum balance of cycles.